OpenSciViz/cloud/cs_checklist.md

 7. Global Settings are IMPORTANT -- navigate to the left-side-bar of the Admin GUI and click "Global Settings" (directly under "Infrastructure").

   A very large (but searchable) table of configuration items is presented.
 Many of these items must be manually set after the initial management serivce startup, before starting the hypervisor agent service.
 In most cases, (re)setting a Global Settings item requires a restart (or stop-then-start) of the management-server.
-List of essential seetings.

-  * CIDRs -- management server network, control network, guest VM
+  * List of essential settings.

-  * Host -- management server host IP ... things are better behaved when this is on the same subnet as the system VMs.
+    + CIDRs -- management server network, control network, guest VM

-  * Hypervisor.list -- just KVM
+    + Host -- management server host IP ... things are better behaved when this is on the same subnet as the system VMs.

-  * Secstorage.allowed... -- IMPORTANT "Comma separated list of cidrs internal to the datacenter that can host template download servers"
+    + Hypervisor.list -- just KVM

+    + Secstorage.allowed... -- IMPORTANT "Comma separated list of cidrs internal to the datacenter that can host template     download servers".
 If not properly set, the secondary storage VM will fail.

-  * System.vm.use.localstorage -- true
+    + System.vm.use.localstorage -- true

-  * System.vm.default.hypervisor -- KVM
+    + System.vm.default.hypervisor -- KVM

-  * \*.rpfilter -- when all cloudstack services run on same/single host may help to set these to 0 (false)
+    + \*.rpfilter -- when all cloudstack services run on same/single host may help to set these to 0 (false)

-  * ???
+    + ???

 8. In general any Global Settings change requires a restart of cloudstack-management.